See and Do in Edinburgh

 Recommended attractions in Edinburgh

 This old and magnificent fortress was once home to kings and queens and has been involved in numerous historic conflicts.
-A centre point of the city, the castle, built upon volcanic rock, deserves an afternoon for a full tour.
+A centre point of the city, the castle deserves an afternoon for a full tour – and don't forget to catch the magnificent view of Edinburgh from outside the castle.

 Palace of Holyroodhouse

 The Royal Family’s official residence in Scotland, this stunning property is situated at the foot of Arthur’s Seat in the midst of Holyrood Park.
-Visitors may tour the palace, the Queen’s galleries, as well as Holyrood Abbey (the oldest section of the palace) all year round, except when the Royal Family is in residence.
+Visitors may tour the palace, the Great Gallery, as well as Holyrood Abbey (the oldest section of the palace) all year round, except when the Royal Family is in residence.

-Running 1.1 miles from Edinburgh Castle to Holyrood Palace, the Royal Mile is a favourite tourist spot.
+Running from Edinburgh Castle through to Holyrood Palace, the Royal Mile is a favourite tourist spot.
 Lining the streets of the Royal Mile is an eclectic mix of tourist shops, pubs and historical attractions.

 John Knox House